UTHT/pod1-software-core/software/core/Infrastructure/README.md

 #### Test for websocket connection:
 Every instance at `localhost:4200/` will have a unique temp server name (which is just the current date :p ).
 When the button is clicked, the message is sent across all the instances if the WebSocket is working properly.

+#### Creating Component for Angular
+If you want to create an independent component in Angular, make sure you create it inside components folder.
+You can use the following command:

+`ng generate component components/<nameOfPackage>`